-How to Keep the Sabbath Holy – How We Usher in Shabbat as a Bride as a Messianic Jew
+How to Keep the Sabbath Holy – How We Usher in the Holy Sabbath as a Bride as a Messianic Jew

 We prepare for the Day- Friday is traditionally Preparation Day!
 The meals are cooked ahead of time since cooking is work.
 This is SO much fun because one of the things I love most about Preparation Day is making homemade challah bread.
 The table is set with candles and it is so warm and inviting.

-At 18 minutes before sunset, the candle lighting begins.
+At 18 minutes before sunset on Friday night, we light the Shabbat candles.
 The 18 minutes has been a tradition in order to prevent getting the time of sunset wrong.
 It is a buffer basically and is purely tradition.
 The oldest woman in the household will typically light the candles but again…tradition.
 The woman will cover her head with a scarf, she will light the candles and then circle the light with her hands to “take in” the Sabbath light.
 She will then cover her eyes and recite the Sabbath Candle Blessing.

 Baruch Atah ADONAI, Eloheinu Melech ha-Olam Asher kidd’shanu bidvaro v’natan lanu et Yeshua M’schicheinu v’tzivanu li-h’yot or l’olam.